jiazhao97/jiazhao97.github.io/_pages/about.md

 </p>

 <p style="text-align: justify">
 Our group develops artificial intelligence (AI), machine learning, and statistical methods to address fundamental challenges in data science, with a particular focus on large-scale biomedical data.
 We are interested in designing AI-driven and statistically principled algorithms for analyzing single-cell, spatial omics, and genetic data.
-Our research combines methodological innovation with real-world applications, developing reliable computational tools that enable knowledge discovery and generate new insights into biological systems and human disease.
+Our research combines methodological innovation with real-world applications, developing reliable computational tools that generate new insights into biological systems and human disease.
 </p>